 You need to take a number of things into consideration.
 To begin, you need to decide where your components will go.
 This will be crucial in where holes are drilled for the components.
-Spacing of components will also likely be impacted by your design choices.
+The spacing of components will also likely be impacted by your design choices.
 Although flexible circuits are much more tolerant of heat, keep heat distribution in mind.

 Be sure to also leave some space between your components so your design will work effectively.

 You also need to decide how wide your lines or pathways will need to be.
 In many cases, flexible circuits are added to traditional printed circuit boards to continue pathways to other components.
 This means that the energy currents will be traveling along these pathways to reach these components.
-If you aren?t careful, you could design the lines to be too small.
-This can cause your flexible circuit to overheat or cause an incompatibility between your printed circuit board and your flexible circuit.
+If you aren’t careful, you could design the lines to be too small.
+This can cause your flexible circuit to overheat or cause incompatibility between your printed circuit board and your flexible circuit.
 There are several calculators online that can help you determine the width of your lines depending on the amount of energy that will be flowing through the circuit.

 STEP THREE: DETERMINE THE APPLICATION OF THE FLEXIBLE CIRCUIT

-There are two types of application for flexible circuits: static and dynamic.
+There are two types of applications for flexible circuits: static and dynamic.
 Depending on which one you need to use, you may have to adjust your materials or the type of flexible circuit you need to use.

 Static flexible circuits are usually manipulated by being bent once to fit into an area.
 However, a dynamic flexible circuit is bent multiple times either prior to use or during use.
-Knowing which application will be employed will be crucial in making a flexible circuit that is best for the device you?re making it for.
+Knowing which application will be employed will be crucial in making a flexible circuit that is best for the device you’re making it for.

 STEP FOUR: MAKE A MOCK-UP

-After you?ve made the design concept, it is time to make a mock-up.
-It is suggested that you use a software or at least a model you created to do this.
+After you’ve made the design concept, it is time to make a mock-up.
+It is suggested that you use software or at least a model you created to do this.
 Make sure that your mock-up is to scale with the actual flexible circuit.
 Creating this mock-up will help you to space out your components and help you to avoid mistakes that could lead to disastrous results.